Relative to Datum: Yes

 MMC or LMC applicable: No

 GD&T Symmetry is a 3-Dimensional tolerance that is used to ensure that two features on a part are uniform across a datum plane.
 An established “true” central plane is established from the datum and for the symmetry to be in tolerance, the median distance between every point on the two surface features needs to fall near that central plane.
 Each set of points on the reference features would have a midpoint that is right between the two.
 If you take all the midpoints of the entire surface, this must lie within the tolerance zone to be in specification.
-Symmetry is not a very common GD&T callout since it has very limited functional uses (centering location is done with Position) and the verification and measurement of symmetry can be difficult (See: Final Notes).
+Symmetry is not a very common Geometric Dimensioning and Tolerancing callout since it has very limited functional uses (centering location is done with Position) and the verification and measurement of symmetry can be difficult (See: Final Notes).

 GD&T Tolerance Zone: